 Folsom Lake State Recreation Area includes an 18,000-acre lake with opportunities for camping, picnicking, hiking, horseback riding, water sports, biking and boating.
 The park also includes Lake Natoma, downstream from Folsom Lake, which offers sailing, kayaking and other aquatic sports.
 The park has multiple entrances most of which are fairly easily reached by either Interstate 80 to Douglas Blvd., or Highway 50 to Hazel Ave., or Folsom Blvd.
-The administrative offices are located at the base of Folsom Dam at the corner of Folsom-Auburn Road and Folsom Dam Road in Folsom, California.
-Phone (916) 988-0205.
+The administrative offices (and accessible parking) are located at 7755 Folsom-Auburn Road in Folsom, California.
+Phone (916) 988-0205 for more information.

-Beals Point Campground offers 4 designated accessible tent campsites and 2 designated accessible RV campsites.
-Accessible restrooms with showers are available in the RV camping loop and tent camping loop.
+Beals Point Campground offers 4 designated accessible tent campsites (#10, #13, #15, #20) and 2 designated accessible RV campsites (#65, #67).
+Accessible restrooms with showers are available in both the tent camping loop and RV camping loop.
 Van accessible parking spaces are adjacent to the restrooms.
 Routes of travel from parking to the restrooms are accessible.
 The campfire center is accessible and has van accessible parking across from campsite #45.
 The pathway from parking to the campfire center is accessible.
-Van accessible parking is also available at the Beals Point entrance/kiosk and the over-flow lot in the RV camping loop.
+Accessible parking is also available at the Beals Point entrance/kiosk and the over-flow lot in the RV camping loop.

 Peninsula Campground has 1 accessible campsite and combination restroom with shower.
 This is a small, more primitive campground situated between the South Fork and North Fork of the lake.
 Access this campground from Rattlesnake Bar Road in the town of Pilot Hill.

-Beals Point North picnic area: A number of accessible sites are dispersed throughout this large area.
-Many have accessible tables, some on paved surfaces, others on dirt that is firm and usable in fair weather.
+Beals Point Day-Use: A number of accessible picnic sites are dispersed throughout this large area, some on paved surfaces, others on dirt that is firm and usable in fair weather.
 A large parking lot serves the entire day use area with 10 spaces designated accessible.
 A number of unisex restrooms dispersed across the area are accessible.

-Nimbus Flats: Two accessible picnic areas are located in the area along Lake Natoma near the California State University Sacramento (CSUS) Lake Natoma Aquatic and Safety Center.
+Nimbus Flats Day-Use: Two accessible picnic areas are located in the area along Lake Natoma near the California State University Sacramento (CSUS) Lake Natoma Aquatic and Safety Center.
 One area fronts Lake Natoma and is sunny, the other is lightly wooded and shaded.
 Both have numerous accessible sites.
-Accessible restooms and parking are conveniently located between the two areas.
+Accessible parking and generally accessible restrooms are conveniently located between the two areas.

 The American River Hike and Bike Trail is generally accessible for 0.38 mile from Negro Bar to Hazel Avenue.
 Many other portions of this trail are generally accessible, with occasional challenges from slopes or uneven surfaces.
 The trailhead for the Negro Bar section is located at the Negro Bar parking lot, on Greenback just east of the intersection of Greenback and Folsom Boulevard.
 Parking lot is large, paved and level.
 Restrooms at west end of lot are generally accessible.

-Oaks Nature Trail (formerly Peninsula Trail) is an ‘out-and-back’ accessible Trail that is 0.79 miles each way at the Peninsula section of the park.
+The Oaks Nature Trail (formerly Peninsula Trail) is an ‘out-and-back’ accessible Trail that is 0.79 miles each way at the Peninsula section of the park.
 Park entry and trailheads are off Rattlesnake Bar Road.
 The surface is compacted aggregate.
 The trail is generally at less than 5% slopes with intermittent sections between 5% to 10%.
 A designated accessible parking space and a usable portable toilet are at the day use area near the first trailhead.
-For more information call the park.

-Bealís Point: A beach wheelchair is available.
-It may be checked out for two hours with a driverís license.
-Call (916) 988-0205 for more information.
+Beal’s Point: A beach wheelchair is available.
+It may be checked out with a valid photo ID and a completed Wheelchair Checkout form.

-Granite Bay Day Use Area: A beach wheelchair is available at the concession stand 7 days a week from 11 to 6, on a first come basis, from Memorial Day to Labor Day.
-It may be checked out for two hours with a driverís license.
-Call (916) 797-1332 in summer or (916) 988-0205 for information.
+Granite Bay Main Swim Beach: A beach wheelchair is available at the concession stand 7 days a week from 11 am to 6 pm, on a first-come first-served basis, from Memorial Day to Labor Day.
+It may be checked out with a valid photo ID and a completed Wheelchair Checkout form.
+Call (916) 740-0459 for information.